supahgreg/cf-for-k8s/docs/platform_operators/rotating-secrets-and-certs.md

 * `capi.database.encryption_key`
 * `capi.database.password`

-For example, rotating the cloud controller db encryption key is a breaking change.
+For example, rotating the Cloud Controller DB encryption key is a breaking change.
 Rotating the key will require a recreating your environment (including deleting database contents) in order to prevent decryption errors when fetching previously-saved data.

 If you find you must rotate one of the above fields:

-1. Delete your cf with `kapp delete -a cf`
+1. Delete your CF installation with `kapp delete -a cf` (assuming a `kapp` app name "cf")
-1. Then, in your `cf-values.yaml`, you will need to update the properties that need rotating.
+1. Then, in your `cf-values.yml`, you will need to update the properties that need rotating.
 1. Enter your updated values and rerun `kapp deploy -a cf ...`.

-## Specific Issues
+## Specific issues

-### Outright Errors
+### Outright errors

 * [Rotating non-admin user/role credentials in postgres fails](https://github.com/cloudfoundry/cf-for-k8s/issues/216)